Configure an NGFW Cluster

 - Confirm that Panorama and the PA-7500 Series firewalls that you will assign to an NGFW cluster are all running the same software version (PAN-OS 11.1.3 or a later 11.1 release).

-- Install Panorama Clustering Plugin 2.0.0 if you are using PAN-OS 11.1.3; refer to Install Panorama Plugins.
-For subsequent PAN-OS releases, you must install a compatible Panorama Clustering Plugin release.
-Also refer to Panorama Plugin for Clustering in the VM-Series and Panorama Plugin Release Notes.
+- Install Panorama Clustering plugin 2.0.0 if you're using PAN-OS 11.1.3; refer to Install Panorama Plugins.
+For subsequent PAN-OS releases, you must install a compatible Panorama Clustering plugin release.
+Also refer to the Panorama plugin for Clustering in the VM-Series and Panorama Plugin Release Notes.

 - Be familiar with Panorama tasks, such as managing devices and creating templates, template stacks, and device groups.